 - One-time Delivery – a volunteer picks up a Chromebook, hot spot, school supplies, books or learning packets from the Ed Hub (or other school distribution center) and delivers to 1-4 students’ homes.
 Quick turnaround, with task completed within 1-2 days of the request.

-- Ongoing Support – a team of 3 volunteers support 1-3 BUSD families every Mon/Wed/Fri with meals and/or groceries available from the district & the Berkeley Food Network.
+- Ongoing Support – Volunteers support 1-3 BUSD families with weekly or bi-weekly delivery of groceries supplied by the Berkeley Food Network.

 How does the Task Running System Work?

 - BUSD staff refer family needs to the Task Runner Leader, Sally McLaughlin